Ajai-spispr/Ajai-spispr.github.io/_posts/2019-11-17-python-guide-part-one.md

     print(i)
 ~~~~

-Python doesn’t supports do while loops which most of the languages support.
+Python doesn’t support do...while loops which most of the languages support.

-## functions
+## Functions

-Function is a group of related statements, which perform a specific task.
-Functions make our code modular and manageable.
+Function is a group of related statements which perform a specific task.
+They make our code modular and manageable.

-Functions which don't have a return type are called procedures in python.
+Functions which don't have a return type are called procedures in Python.

 *Without  return type*
 ~~~~